-Going to work, picking up your kids, grabbing takeout or heading to the grocery — in Pittsburgh getting behind the wheel is a necessity.
-If you don’t have a driver’s license and you lose your mobility, daily life becomes much more difficult.
+Going to work, picking up your kids, grabbing takeout, or heading to the grocery store — in Pittsburgh, getting behind the wheel is a necessity.
+If you don’t have a driver’s license and lose your mobility, daily life becomes much more difficult.

-Relying on friends or family for rides, or having to take buses, can create numerous problems.
-Pennsylvania drivers are required to be licensed, and if you don’t have a valid license, but you continue to drive anyway, your troubles can escalate dramatically.
+Relying on friends or family for rides or having to take buses can create numerous problems.
+Pennsylvania drivers are required to be licensed, and if you don’t have a valid license but continue to drive anyway, your troubles can escalate dramatically.
+That’s why having a Pittsburgh criminal traffic violations attorney in your corner is essential.

 Penalties for Driving Without A License